Certora/meridian2024-workshop/README.md

 If you are not able to run certoraRun, see the Troubleshooting section at the end of this document.

 #### Exercise 1.
-A property to check that the initial balance of an account.
+A property to check the initial balance of a new account.

 What should be the balance of a new address?
 Write a property to check that this is indeed the balance of a new address.
 You can write your property (or rule) in `src/certora/spec.rs` inside the function `init_balance`.
 We have already provided the right signature for this rule.